Elsa Bloodstone

 Elsa Bloodstone is a character appearing in American comic books published by Marvel Comics.
-Created by Dan Abnett and Andy Lanning, and Michael Lopez, the character first appeared in Bloodstone #1 (December 2001).
+Created by Dan Abnett and Andy Lanning, and Michael Lopez, the character first appeared in Bloodstone #1 (December 2001) as a blonde teenage parody of Buffy the Vampire Slayer, before being redesigned and rebooted by artist Stuart Immonen as a late-20s redheaded monster Hunter in Warren Ellis' Nextwave: Agents of H.A.T.E. #1 (March 2006).
 Elsa Bloodstone is the daughter of the previously established Marvel Universe character Ulysses Bloodstone and the sister of Cullen Bloodstone.
 She has been a member of Nextwave, Midnight Sons, and Fearless Defenders.

 Elsa Bloodstone appeared in the Marvel Cinematic Universe / Disney+ television special Werewolf by Night, portrayed by Laura Donnelly.
+She appears as a playable character in the video game Marvel Rivals.